SmarterApp/RDW_Documentation/deploy/Deprovisioning.AWS.md

 To delete all the data stored in Redshift for this tenant you will need to delete the Redshift cluster:
 * rdw

-> **NOTE:** if the redshift cluster is shared across environments or tenants (perhaps for cost-savings reasons) then, obviously, the cluster should not be deleted.
+> **NOTE:** If the redshift cluster is shared across environments or tenants (perhaps for cost-savings reasons) then, obviously, the cluster should not be deleted.

 When deleting a Redshift cluster, you can choose whether to create a final snapshot.
 If you plan to provision a new cluster with the same data and configuration as this one, you will need to create the final snapshot.
 Alternatively, if you are responsible for completing purging all tenant data, you will need to delete any and all manual snapshots.